Close Banner

 Tad's favorite part of the party is watching Mickey's "Boo-To-You" Parade.
 He loves the Headless Horseman, all of the spooky floats and the characters in costume.
 You don't want to miss the Grandmaster's entrance — even if he is missing his head.
 Be sure to find a spot along the parade route at least 15 minutes in advance if you don't mind standing behind other people.
 If you want to be in the very front row, you should plan on staking out your spot — especially near Cinderella Castle and along Main Street, U.S.A. — at least an hour ahead of time.

-The parade happens twice nightly and kicks off in Frontierland, follows the waterway until it reaches Liberty Square, crosses the Liberty Square bridge, circles Central Plaza in front of Cinderella Castle, then heads down Main Street, U.S.A., where it ends next to Harmony Barbershop.
+The parade happens twice nightly and kicks off in Frontierland, follows the waterway until it reaches Liberty Square, crosses the Liberty Square bridge, then heads down Main Street, U.S.A., where it ends next to Harmony Barber Shop.
 If you don't mind the kids staying up late, go to the second parade.
 It's usually much less crowded.
+But if they can't and you need to stick to their normal bedtime, the first parade will usually start at 8:15 p.m.

 6. Don't Miss the Show and Fireworks

-With only one showtime at 10:15 p.m., you'll want to prepare for Disney's Not So Spooky Spectacular.
+With only one showtime, you'll want to prepare for Disney's Not-So-Spooky Spectacular.
 We think it's best to see it in front of Cinderella Castle so you can see the frogtastic projections.
 However, if you really don't want to mess with the crowds in the hub (or if you're attending multiple parties), it's cool to watch the fireworks in Fantasyland.
 You get more of a 360-degree show with fireworks booming all around you!

 7. Knock Out Hocus Pocus, the Parade and Fireworks All at Once